garrandall/popular-music-data/tracks/in-our-time-nancy-sinatra.md

 In our time, baby
 In our time
 In our time, baby
 In our time
 In our time, baby
 In our time, yeah
-In our time....
+In our time...